Brazil: Law

 Brazilian law is based on the civil law legal system and civil law concepts prevail over common law practice.
 Most of Brazilian law is codified, although non-codified statutes also represent a substantial part, playing a complementary role.
 Court decisions set out interpretive guidelines; however, they are seldom binding on other specific cases.
 Doctrinal works and the works of academic jurists have strong influence in law creation and in law cases.
 Judges and other judicial officials are appointed after passing entry exams.

 The legal system is based on the Federal Constitution, promulgated on 5 October 1988, and the fundamental law of Brazil.
 All other legislation and court decisions must conform to its rules.
 As of July 2022, there have been 124 amendments.
+The highest court is the Supreme Federal Court.
 States have their own constitutions, which must not contradict the Federal Constitution.
 Municipalities and the Federal District have "organic laws" (leis orgânicas), which act in a similar way to constitutions.
 Legislative entities are the main source of statutes, although in certain matters judiciary and executive bodies may enact legal norms.
 Jurisdiction is administered by the judiciary entities, although in rare situations the Federal Constitution allows the Federal Senate to pass on legal judgments.
-There are also specialized military, labor, and electoral courts.
-The highest court is the Supreme Federal Court.
+There are also specialized military, labor and electoral courts.

-This system has been criticized over the last few decades for the slow pace of decision-making.
-Lawsuits on appeal may take several years to resolve, and in some cases more than a decade elapses before definitive rulings.
-Nevertheless, the Supreme Federal Tribunal was the first court in the world to transmit its sessions on television, and also via YouTube.
-In December 2009, the Supreme Court adopted Twitter to display items on the day planner of the ministers, to inform the daily actions of the Court and the most important decisions made by them.
+Political subdivisions

+Brazil is a federation composed of 26 states, one federal district, and the 5,571 municipalities.
+States have autonomous administrations, collect their own taxes and receive a share of taxes collected by the Federal government.
+They have a governor and a unicameral legislative body elected directly by their voters.
+They also have independent Courts of Law for common justice.
+Despite this, states have much less autonomy to create their own laws than in other federal states such as the United States.
+Criminal and civil laws can be voted by only the federal bicameral Congress and are uniform throughout the country.

+Municipalities, as the states, have autonomous administrations, collect their own taxes and receive a share of taxes collected by the federal and state government.
+Each has an elected mayor and legislative body, but no separate Court of Law.
+Indeed, a Court of Law organized by the state can encompass many municipalities in a single justice administrative division called comarca.

+Brazil's constitution also provides for the creation of federal territories, which are administrative divisions directly controlled by the federal government.
+However, there are currently no federal territories in the country, as the 1988 Constitution abolished the last three: Amapá and Roraima (which gained statehood) and Fernando de Noronha, which became a state district of Pernambuco.